witnet/elliptic-curve-solidity/README.md

   - multiplication
 - Auxiliary
   - conversion to affine coordinates
-  - derive coordinate Y from compressed ec point
+  - derive coordinate Y from compressed EC point
-  - check if ec point is on curve
+  - check if EC point is on curve

 `FastEcMul` library provides support for: